It’s time to have an Ardbeg Day sample lineup of some of Ardbeg’s award-winning expressions. We’re sipping on Islay time now!

 - Finish: creamy sweetness returns with the smokiness holding on, fades very slowly

-- Comments: fills the mouth with beach bonfire, savor the long sweet & smoky finish; with water the pepper is tamed to reveal seawater brine and a softer smokiness, fades a little faster
+- Comments: fills the mouth with beach bonfire, savor the long sweet and smoky finish; with water the pepper is tamed to reveal seawater brine and a softer smokiness, fades a little faster

 - Nose: soft beach smoke, light herbal, ocean breeze